aleksandrov-denis/cs50-projects/README.md

 # cs50-projects
-Copied from what I completed of the cs50 course in school.
+Copied from what I completed of the Harvard cs50 course in school.